Logo

 This guide covers:

-• Who needs this permission
+• Who needs this permission?

-• How to enable and assign it
+• How do you enable and assign it?

 What is View Setup and Configuration Permission?

-• Check Field Accessibility for Users
+• Check field accessibility for users

 Who Needs View Setup and Configuration Permission?

-This permission is primarily assigned to business users, auditors, and IT teams who need to analyze system configurations without making changes.
+This permission is primarily assigned to business users, auditors, and IT teams who need to analyze Salesforce system configurations without making changes.

 RolePurpose